daveRendon/DevCamp/HOL/java/06-appinsights/README.md

  	<div th:include="appinsights"></div>
      ...
     ```
-1. Re-run the application and load several pages to generate more sample telementry.
+1. Re-run the application and load several pages to generate more sample telemetry.
 The Azure Portal should now light up data for **Page View Load Time**

     ![image](./media/image-009.png)

-Our application is now providing the Application Insights service telementry data from both the server and client.
+Our application is now providing the Application Insights service telemetry data from both the server and client.

+---
 ### Exercise 3: Monitor custom events

 Up until this point the telemetry provided has been an automatic, out-of-the-box experience.
 For custom events we need to use the SDK.
 Let's create an event where any time a user views their Profile page, we record their name and AzureAD tenant ID.